TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 With the supervisor-session fix, `BATCHALIGN_BAZEL_JOBS=1 just batchalign pytest` passes 508 tests (3 skipped), including the previously failing group-shutdown regression.
 The local Bazel server is stopped after validation.

+Run 35588272202 at d5cd782b (supervisor-session fix) passes the complete Linux ARM job.
+Real transcription takes 196009 ms with WER 0.2222; timed and untimed alignment take 12110 and 150470 ms. Both diarization fixtures pass, with two-speaker word agreement 0.9877.
+Default and explicit NLLB translation pass, as does the real GUI morphotag → compare flow.
+All 259 smash cases meet their expected outcomes (65 completed, 194 source-preserving failures), five invalid requests are rejected, and recovery completes.
+There are no status retries.
+The unmodified installed app passes cold/warm launches (142474/31403 ms), 47 visible bootstrap updates, comparison, both native window closes and daemon cleanup.
+Direct packaged-daemon cold/warm starts take 143318/525 ms.
+Linux/macOS Python CI and all ten GUI CI jobs also pass at d5cd782b.
+Other targets are still pending verification; the earlier Mac transcription failure remains unresolved.
+These results do not establish five-target completion.

+The same run's Linux x64 packaged runtime passes all pipeline assertions, real GUI morphotag → compare and 259 smash cases with recovery, without status retries.
+Transcription takes 235951 ms (WER 0.2222), timed/untimed alignment 15138/211796 ms, and two-speaker word agreement is 0.9877.
+Its installed native app check is still running.
+Windows passes transcription (590276 ms), timed alignment, both diarization fixtures, both translation paths, GUI and smash checks, but untimed alignment fails after 130026 ms with `model worker exited with code 4294967295`.
+The full log identifies a Windows access violation during Whisper inference (`torch.nn.Linear.forward`), following model-loading traces.
+The runner had 13.9 GB free before this job.
+The daemon remains responsive and subsequent jobs complete; this is still a pipeline failure.
+Its unmodified MSI passes cold/warm launch (320412/2947 ms), 71 visible progress updates, comparison and both native window closes.
+The Windows event report contains no matching crash or low-memory event.
+Root cause of the access violation remains open.

+The Windows access violation interrupts a periodic native traceback dump, after it prints a frame with an unknown line number.
+This makes the diagnostic watchdog a suspect, not an established cause.
+Periodic diagnostics now use a Python thread to acquire strong frame references with `sys._current_frames()` and print their stacks.
+It waits when native code holds the GIL; the separate daemon/supervisor and external resource sampling remain available then.
+Fatal error reporting and all model/output gates remain enabled.
+Tests exercise real periodic capture and sampler cleanup on both success and exception.
+Model CI must establish whether this changes the Windows failure.

+Intel Mac's older 46510445 runtime report passes transcription (472643 ms, WER 0.2222), timed alignment (41440 ms) and 259 smash inputs with recovery.
+Untimed alignment exceeds 30 minutes while status remains responsive with no retries; later model and GUI checks do not run.
+This older build lacks the supervisor-session fix.
+Both the inference timeout and current-build native validation remain outstanding.
+Local validation of the sampler change passes 509 tests (3 skipped) through `BATCHALIGN_BAZEL_JOBS=1 just batchalign pytest`; the Bazel server is stopped afterward to release laptop resources.